Wilfred/difftastic/doc/use.md

 * One of the supported languages in [difftastic](https://github.com/Wilfred/difftastic) -- "an experimental diff tool that compares files based on their syntax".

+* One of the supported languages in [Cursorless](https://github.com/cursorless-dev/cursorless) -- "a spoken language for structural code editing, enabling developers to code by voice at speeds not possible with a keyboard".

 * Exploring [alternative highlighting ideas](https://github.com/ubolonton/emacs-tree-sitter/issues/68) and [an early emacs user foray](https://ag91.github.io/blog/2021/06/22/how-(simple-is)-to-install-a-clojure-tree-sitter-grammar-and-use-it-from-emacs/), both via [emacs-tree-sitter](https://github.com/ubolonton/emacs-tree-sitter).

 * Base of [tree-sitter-commonlisp](https://github.com/theHamsta/tree-sitter-commonlisp)